jemcode/rails_admin_actiontext/README.md

 ## Configuration
-To use ActionText follow their installation instructions.
+To use ActionText follow the Rails installation instructions (don't forget ActiveStorage if you want to allow drag and drop images).

 ```ruby
 RailsAdmin.config do |config|